benallen-dev/benallen-dot-dev/content/articles/wireframing-and-palette.md

 ---
 title: "Wireframing and Palette"
 date: 2023-08-06T17:14:59+02:00
-tags: ['building the website', 'design tools', 'ui']
+tags: ['webdev', 'design tools', 'ui']
+summary: "In this riveting episode of 'I'm building a website', I tell you about hex colour codes I like."
-draft: true
+draft: false
 ---

 # Wireframing